TilmanGriesel/PeregrineLogger/README.md

 ## Limitations
 At the moment this things are not possible:
-* Define your won log format
+* Define your own log format
 * More then trace log targets (if you dont wanna write your own)